Georgia – Imereti, Svaneti, Samtskhe Javakheti, Guria (Kutaisi, Poti) November 19-20, 2019

 Kutaisi was a major industrial center before Georgia’s independence on 9 April 1991.
 Independence was followed by the economic collapse of the country, and, as a result, many inhabitants of Kutaisi have had to work abroad.
 Small-scale trade prevails among the rest of the population.

 In 2011 Mikheil Saakashvili, the president of Georgia, signed a constitutional amendment relocating the parliament to Kutaisi.
 On 26 May 2012, Saakashvili inaugurated the new Parliament building in Kutaisi.
-This was done in an effort to decentralise power and shift some political control closer to Abkhazia, although it has been criticised as marginalising the legislature, and also for the demolition of a Soviet War Memorial formerly at the new building’s location.
+This was done to decentralize power and shift some political control closer to Abkhazia, although it has been criticized as marginalising the legislature, and also for the demolition of a Soviet War Memorial formerly at the new building’s location.

 Bagrati Cathedral.
 Built in the 10th and 11th centuries, an inscription stated that the floor was laid in 1003.
 King Bagrat III’s (975-1014) grave was inside.
 Historically it was a symbol of a united Georgia.
 The Ottomans invaded in 1692 and blasted the temple, plundered the treasures and stole the marble columns (returned in 1770 by King Solomon I).
-It had a 3-storied residential tower for the bishops, ornate carved gates, frescoes of the Virgin and colorful tiled floor.
-Image result for Bagrati Cathedral.
+It had a 3-storied residential tower for the bishops, ornately carved gates, frescoes of the Virgin and colourful tiled floor.

-A complete ruins at the beginning of the 20th century (only wall remnants remaining), it was mostly reconstructed from 1930-90s and completed from 2006-12 with a copper roof.
+A complete ruin at the beginning of the 20th century (only wall remnants remaining), it was mostly reconstructed from 1930-90s and completed from 2006-12 with a copper roof.
 The reconstruction is evident throughout with wall remnants, floors and gates incorporated into the new structure.
 The ancient bell tower separate from the church appears original.
 The portal has a few old stones, capitals, columns and crosses on the façade but most is a reconstruction.
-Inside it is a square on cross with 6 columns supporting the very high dome and narthex.
-A glass floor covers the original cement patterned floor in the altar.
-Some of the icons are tremendous especially the gold/gems/enamel St George and the Dragon.
+Inside it is a square on the cross with 6 columns supporting the very high dome and narthex.
+A glass floor covers the original cement-patterned floor in the altar.
+Some of the icons are tremendous, especially the gold/gems/enamel St George and the Dragon.

 Gelati Monastery, Motsameta.
 A World Heritage Site (1994), this is about 9kms north of central Kutaisi high on the side of a mountain.

-Founded by King Davit Agmashenebeli (1089-1125) in 1106, it ahs been eulogized as the “New Athens” and “the Second Jerusalem” as one of the greates spiritual and cultural centers of Georgia in the Middle Age.
+Founded by King Davit Agmashenebeli (1089-1125) in 1106, it has been eulogized as the “New Athens” and “the Second Jerusalem” as one of the greatest spiritual and cultural centers of Georgia in the Middle Ages.

-It was functioned as an academy with outstanding Georgian scientists, philosophers and theologians.
-Since the 14th century it has been an Episcopal Cathedral.
+It functioned as an academy with outstanding Georgian scientists, philosophers and theologians.
+Since the 14th century, it has been an Episcopal Cathedral.
 The apse has a standing Virgin holding the child with archangels on her sides dated to 1125-1130.
-In the western narthex are 12the century murals depicting seven ecumenical councils.
+In the western narthex are 12th-century murals depicting seven ecumenical councils.
 Most murals date to the 2nd half of the 16th century.
 Other buildings date from the 12th-14th centuries: the Academy, Church of St George (interior painted in the 16th century, the 2-storied Church of St Nicholas and the bell tower, one of the oldest in Georgia.
 The monastery was the burial vault of Georgian kings with the grave of King David on the South gate.
 The yellow stone church has wonderful green ceramic tiles on the roofs.
 Outside is a bell tower, another tower and a chapel.
 Enter the narthex with uncovered and faded frescoes, best under a small dome.
-A square on cross design, the ceilings and dome are very high with frescoes covering all the walls, dome and ceilings.
+A square-on-cross design, the ceilings and dome are very high with frescoes covering all the walls, dome and ceilings.
 Most are slightly faded but many of the faces are clear and intricate with red dominating but blue backgrounds in the apse and top of the arches.
 The iconostasis is simple wood but a carved door.
-Several icons are in wood stands.
-Restoration is ongoing with scaffold against the north wall and most of the outside where the roof tiles are being replaced.
+Several icons are on wooden stands.
+Restoration is ongoing with a scaffold against the north wall and most of the outside where the roof tiles are being replaced.

 BORJOMI (pop 10,550)